Deterrence, Risks and Uncertainty - Norway, NATO, Russia and the High North

 Hans-Joachim Schmidt is an Associate Fellow and former Senior Researcher at the Peace Research Institute Frankfurt (PRIF) where he researches on issues related to conventional arms control and military confidence building measures in Europe and on the Korean peninsula.
 He is a Co-Author of the report “Reducing the Risks of Conventional Deterrence in Europe: Arms Control in the NATO-Russia Contact Zones”.

-Benjamin Schaller is a PhD candidate and research fellow at the Centre for Peace Studies at the Arctic University of Norway in Tromsø.
-He was previously at the German Federal Foreign Office where he had responsibility for policies in the area of arms control and military security, in connection with the German chairmanship of the OSCE in 2016.
+Benjamin Schaller is a PhD candidate and research fellow at the Centre for Peace Studies at the Arctic University of Norway in Tromsø where he researches on the role of trust and distrust in the defence and security relations between Norway, Sweden, Canada and Russia.
+He previously worked at the German Federal Foreign Office where he had responsibility for policies in the area of arms control and military security, in connection with the German chairmanship of the OSCE in 2016.
 He is a Co-Author of the report “Reducing the Risks of Conventional Deterrence in Europe: Arms Control in the NATO-Russia Contact Zones”.